famished-tiger/Macros4Cuke/README.md

 * Domain neutral: applicable to any kind of application that can be driven with Cucumber,
 * A group of sub-steps can be made conditional.

+Since version 0.4.00, it is also possible to [list all the encountered macro definitions](#listing-all-the-macro-definitions).

 ## A quick example ##
 Here is a macro-step example taken from our demo files: